 The Structured Query Language, or SQL, is one of the most powerful tools available today when it comes to working with data sets and getting the information you need from databases.

 This course will introduce you to SQL and explain how you can quickly start using it to query databases and how you can start to fine-tune your use of SQL.

 Along with Codd's definition of the relational model

-Along with refinements to the core language, new features have been added to the SQL language to incorporate object-oriented
+Along with refinements to the core language, new features have been added to the SQL language to incorporate

+functionality.
 The latest standard, SQL:2011, focuses on the integration of SQL and XML and defines a language called XQuery which is used to query data in XML documents.